 |Side||Medium or High|

-In addition to having a comfortable pillow under your head, knee pillows (or regular pillows) can be used to further customize your sleeping position and alleviate aches and pains.
+In addition to having a comfortable pillow under your head, you can use knee pillows (or regular pillows) to further customize your sleeping position and alleviate aches and pains.
 Side sleepers will benefit from drawing their legs up slightly toward their chest, and placing a pillow between their knees.
-This helps keep the hips square and spine aligned.
+Sleeping in this way helps keep the hips square and spine aligned.

-A mattress topper is a comfort layer that sits on top of your existing mattress.
+A mattress topper is a removable comfort layer that sits on top of your existing mattress.
 Toppers are usually made with memory foam, latex, or other common comfort layer materials.
 Adding a thicker comfort layer to your current mattress can increase the level of contouring and pressure point relief your mattress provides.
-This helps to alleviate back and joint pain.
+If your current bed doesn’t contour enough, then adding a mattress topper can help to alleviate back and joint pain.

-Selecting a memory foam mattress topper gives you the chance to try out this material without committing to a new memory foam mattress.
+Mattress toppers are also a great way to try out a new mattress material.
+If you’re not sure memory foam is right for you, we recommend using a memory foam mattress topper to give you the chance to try out this material without committing to a new memory foam mattress.
 While you will not experience the full advantages of a memory foam mattress from just a topper, it is less expensive than purchasing an all-new mattress.
 It can also be a stepping stone to buying a new mattress if you decide you like the material.

 Before purchasing a mattress topper, be sure to evaluate the current condition of your mattress.
 A mattress topper will enhance the comfort of a mattress, but it will not offer support or fix a broken mattress.
 If your mattress is sagging or unsupportive, it is time for an all-new mattress.

 Due to added pressure put on the shoulders and hips, there are special considerations that side sleepers should keep in mind when shopping for a mattress.
+You have unique needs as a side sleeper and you should allow those needs to drive your mattress search.
 Mattress companies can often use misleading terminology, or exaggerate some of the benefits of unique features.
-The following factors are the most important to consider when shopping for a new mattress.
+Don’t buy into the hype and take your time to find the right option.